duckwjay000/startup/README.md

 - **Login** - Input box and submit button for login.
 - **Database** - The scores and users are stored in a database.
 - **WebSocket** - Updates scores as other users play.
 Also keeps track of various scores/times of gameplay.

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+- **Header, footer, and main content body** - These appear on all pages and are consistent in size and style.
+- **Navigation elements** - There is a navigation bar in the header at the top that shows current page.
+Done using Bootstrap.
+- **Responsive to window resizing** - Made sure that content scales and changes based on screen size.
+Everything fits/adjusts based on window size.
+- **Application elements** - Used good contrast and whitespace
+- **Application text content** - Consistent fonts
+- **Application images** - Added images.
+Also used images as buttons.